OceanWP vs GeneratePress: Which Is Better in 2026? [7 Key Differences]

 What does GeneratePress Premium cost?

 GeneratePress Premium costs $59/year for a single site license or $149/year for unlimited sites.
-The license covers all premium features: Sections, Site Library, global colors, per-element typography, and display rules.
-No additional extension purchases are required.
-Prices current as of May 2026 and should be verified at the GeneratePress website before purchasing.
+Every premium feature, including Sections, Site Library, global colors, per-element typography, and display rules, is included in one license with no add-ons required.
+Lifetime licenses are available as a one-time purchase if you prefer not to pay annually.
+Verify the latest pricing at the GeneratePress website before purchasing, as plan structures can change between updates.

 Does OceanWP work with Elementor?